nginx/unit-docs/source/configuration.rst

        }
    }

-Here, any symlink or mount point in the entire :samp:`share` path will result in a 403 "Forbidden" response.
+Here, any symlink or mount point in the entire :samp:`share` path results in a 403 "Forbidden" response.

 With :samp:`chroot` set, :samp:`follow_symlinks` and :samp:`traverse_mounts`